 My Style – How I Like To Photograph Weddings

 As I’ve mentioned, I love photography that tells a story.
-Great photographs that convey a story are so much more than just images, I believe they provide us with our most valued possessions, reminders of the greatest moments in our life and our best and closest friends.
-When I look back through my old photographs of travelling, or family & friends, they all prompt a memory or emotion, hardly any of the best ones were posed.
-That’s why I prefer to shoot in a natural, spontaneous and unobtrusive way, photographing events as they happen naturally rather than orchestrating and posing in a set way.
+Great photographs that convey a story are so much more than just images.
+I believe they provide us with our most valued possessions, reminders of the greatest moments in our life and our best and closest friends.
+When I look back through my old photographs of travelling, or family & friends, they all prompt a memory or emotion.
+Hardly any of the best ones were posed.
+That’s why I prefer to shoot in a natural, spontaneous and unobtrusive way.
+Photographing events as they happen naturally rather than orchestrating and posing in a set way tells the story.
 When you look back at your photographs I want you to remember how you felt, the happiness and the emotion, not how long the photographer spent trying to make your arm bend in just the right way.

 To me, your wedding day is just that, a whole day.
 I want to capture the events of the day in the most natural way, I don’t want to shoot fake moments, staged for the camera.
-I want to be there when they happen for real, and for that reason, my price includes me being there past the first dance until the late evening.
+I want to be there when they happen for real.
+For that reason, my price includes me being there past the first dance until the late evening.

 Every wedding is different just like every couple is different and I aim to capture what is unique about you, your guests and your day.
 That’s why I don’t work to a formula or use a set of fixed poses.
 I don’t want to repeat someone else’s wedding.
-I want you to have a set of photographs that are as unique as you are and tell the full story of your special day in a creative, imaginative & artistic way.
-I like to find a good location and then let you interact naturally.
+It’s my aim you to have a set of photographs that are as unique as you are and tell the full story of your special day in a creative, imaginative & artistic way.
+I’ll find a good location and then let you interact naturally.
 I’m happy to give a little guidance here and there with how to stand to look your best, but it’s the interaction between you that’s the key.
-I love couples who talk to each other and joke while I’m taking their photograph and, like the image of Dani & Olli below, I like it when couples make the most of some quiet time together … Unposed … Natural.
+Couples who talk to each other and joke while I’m taking their photograph make my job easy.
+Just look at the image of Dani & Olli below, I like it when couples make the most of some quiet time together … Unposed … Natural.

 I’m often asked if I shoot group photographs and of course, when you are surrounded by family and friends, some of whom have journeyed miles to celebrate with you, you’re going to want a few group photographs.
 That’s absolutely fine.
 I do try to keep them to a minimum to allow me to return to capturing the natural and candid events of the day as soon as possible, but I’m happy to do them.
 Again, I like to keep my group photographs as natural and relaxed as possible…